george-ma/WoofWoof/delivrable-3/iteration-03.review.md

 - Allowed user to add new dog and upload picture of dog from camera/photo library.
 - Allowed user to modify events they are hosting.
-- Show all events user is rsvp/hosting (not part of original plan)
+- Show all events user is attending/hosting (not part of original plan)
-- Implimented the skeleton for a newsfeed/forum section for our app (not part of original plan)
+- Implemented the skeleton for a newsfeed/forum section for our app (not part of original plan)

 #### Goals and/or tasks that were planned but not met/completed:

-- Did not get to impliment invite other guests to events.
+- Did not get to implement invite other guests to events.
     - This was a low priority task that could only be done after we finished all the other tasks.
-    - Since we cut it late, we just didn't get to impliment this feature.
+    - Since we cut it late, we just didn't get to implement this feature.

 ## Meeting Highlights

 Going into the next iteration, our main insights are:

 - Allow users to invite other users to events.
-- Impliment a newsfeed/forum that users can use to interact with each other.
+- Implement a newsfeed/forum that users can use to interact with each other.